 Having a supporting character that can heal teammates and dish out damage is crucial in every incursion.

 Vigil is the top-tier stealth operative in R6 Extraction.
-His ability is the Electronic Rendering Cloaking or ERC which disrupts enemies and helps him disappear.
+His ability is Electronic Rendering Cloaking, or ERC, which disrupts enemies and helps him disappear.

 Where Vigil excels is getting in and out of areas undetected.
 With his cloaking ability, Vigil gets past enemies or gets behind them for a takedown.
 At higher levels, the cloaking ability can extend to teammates which makes sneaking past those high-level enemies a breeze.